Texas Municipal Retirement System: Distinguishing Features of the System

 Conservative Plan Features - TMRS’ Investment Return Assumption is 6.75%.
-Each city's unfunded liability is amortized over a closed period of no more than 30 years.
-Each member's benefits are advance funded over the member's working career.
+Each city's unfunded liability is amortized over a closed period of no more than 20 years.
+Each Member's benefits are advance funded over their working career.
 Contribution “holidays” are not allowed; every city must pay its required contribution.

-Funded Status - The funded status (ratio) of TMRS, as a system, was 89.5% as of 12/31/2020.
+Funded Status - The funded status (ratio) of TMRS, as a system, was 89.4% as of 12/31/2024.
 This funded ratio has trended upward over the past few years.

 Investments

-TMRS administered $34.5 billion in assets as of December 31, 2020.
+TMRS administered $43.2 billion in assets as of December 31, 2024.
 The Investments Department at TMRS follows these Total Portfolio Performance Objectives: